|

 Vice Counties - what are these ?

-The location areas I use are the botanical Vice Counties established in the mid 19th century and used ever since
+The location divisions I use are the botanical Vice Counties established in the mid 19th century and used ever since

 for botanical recording.
 There are inevitably some anomalies compared to modern local government boundaries and the